What is a Toxic Relationship? – 8 Signs of Toxic Relationships

 Often these individuals have an unpredictable and “hair-trigger” temper.
-Their partners often describe themselves as “walking on egg shells” around the toxic partner, never quite knowing what will send him or her into a rage.
-This constant need for vigilance and inability to know what will trigger an angry outburst wears on both the “victim’s” emotional and physical health.
+Their partners often describe themselves as “walking on eggshells” around the toxic partner, never quite knowing what will send them into a rage.
+This constant need for vigilance and the inability to know what will trigger an angry outburst wears on the “victim’s” emotional and physical health.

-Again, it is noteworthy that this type of emotionally abusive partner rarely shows this side of his or her self to the outside world.
-He or she is frequently seen as a pleasant, easy-going person who almost everyone likes.
+Again, it is noteworthy that this type of emotionally abusive partner rarely shows this side to the outside world.
+No one else would label the relationship toxic, meaning he or she is frequently thought of as a pleasant, easy-going person whom almost everyone likes.

 As you would expect, if you confront a “bad temper” partner about the inappropriateness of their anger, they will almost always blame their temper outburst on you.
 Somehow it’s your fault they yell and scream.
 This disowning of responsibility for their dysfunctional behavior is typical of a toxic partner.

 3. The Guilt-Inducer